-9) Prelab: In the next lab you will be using Matlab's sisotool to simulate and implement discrete-time PI and PID controllers for your one degree of freedom systems.
+6) Prelab (turn in as part of the homework!): In the next lab you will be using Matlab's sisotool to simulate and implement discrete-time PI and PID controllers for your one degree of freedom systems.
 We will use Matlab's sisotool to design discrete-time controllers for your systems in this prelab.

-The file DT_PID.mdl is a Simulink model that implements a discrete-time PID controller.
+The file DT\PID.mdl is a Simulink model that implements a discrete-time PID controller.
 It is somewhat unusual in that the plant is represented in state-variable form, but this is the usual form we will be using in this class.
 The Simulink model looks like the following:

-The file DT_PID_driver.m is the Matlab file that runs this code.
+The file DT\PID\driver.m is the Matlab file that runs this code.
 We will be utilizing Matlab's sisotool for determining the pole placement and the values of the gains.